-We applied ASC 718, "Compensation - Stock Compensation," during the years ended December 31, 2012, 2011, and 2010 and recognized related compensation expense of \$2.6 million, \$2.5 million and \$2.8 million, respectively, related to stock options and restricted stock units.
+We applied ASC 718, "Compensation - Stock Compensation," during the years ended December 31, 2013, 2012, and 2011 and recognized related compensation expense of \$2.2 million, \$2.6 million, and \$2.5 million, respectively, related to stock options and restricted stock units.

 The fair value of restricted stock units granted to employees is based on our common stock price on the date of grant.
 The fair value of stock options granted to employees is based on the Black-Scholes option pricing model.
 To determine the inputs for the Black-Scholes option pricing model, we are required to develop several assumptions, which are highly subjective.
-In general, we determine these assumptions as follows:
+We determine these assumptions as follows: